 Screenshot 2015-10-10 um 11.52.38

-You also need one custom field for the actual salutation so set up a new one as text area:
+You also need one custom field for the actual salutation so set up a new one as a text area:

 Screenshot 2015-10-10 um 11.54.48